showyourwork/showyourwork/docs/quickstart.rst

 required dependencies, and run all of the scripts needed to generate the figures and results in the paper.
 At the end of the build, the article PDF will appear in the top level of the repository (usually called ``ms.pdf``).
-After installing all the required packages and running any pipeline or

 That's it for this quickstart tutorial.
 Please check out the rest of the documentation for more information on how to customize your workflow,